zellis117/README.md-Generator---UNC-M9---Zac-Ellis/README-TEST.md

 <a name="description"></a>
 ## Description

-A test README run frunction.
+Simple test project

 <a name="install"></a>
 ## Install Instructions

-download npm packages
+install npm packages

 <a name="usage"></a>
 ## Usage

-type "node index.js" and magic!
+type node index.js

 <a name="contributers"></a>
 ## Contributers